jianshu93/parahmm/README.md

 0 1 0 1 0 0 1 1 0 0
 0 0 1 0 1 1 1 1 0 0
 ```

-# Further Information
-For more detailed information, please refer to the report at http://liuchuan.org/pub/cuHMM.pdf